Definition of cosmetic products

 Post-Market Surveillance of Cosmetic Products

-The main surveillance activities include screening of product information submitted during product notification, audit of the Product Information File, product sampling for laboratory testing and labelling compliance, GMP audit on the manufacturing premises and monitoring of product advertisements.
-The NPCB also monitors adverse event reports and investigates product complaints.
+The main surveillance activities include screening of product information submitted during product notification, audit of the Product Information File, product sampling for laboratory testing, labelling compliance, GMP audit on the manufacturing premises and monitoring of product advertisements.
+The NPRA also monitors adverse event reports and investigates product complaints.

-Following the PMS activities, the NPCB has found that there are several categories of products that have been wrongly notified as cosmetics.
-These include products with medicinal claims such as massage oils for treatment of body aches, headache and joint pain; slimming products used externally or orally with claim to burn fat and reduce body weight; gels, oils or creams intended to be used as lubricants or for improving sexual performance; products used in mesotherapy and injected into the skin or beauty products for oral consumption sold in the form of drinks, powders or pills.
+Following the PMS activities, the NPRA has found that there are several categories of products that have been misunderstood as cosmetics by consumers.
+These include products with medicinal claims such as massage oils for treatment of body aches, headache and joint pain; slimming products used externally or orally with claim to burn fat and reduce body weight; gels, oils or creams intended to be used as lubricants or for improving sexual performance; products used in mesotherapy and producsts are injected into the skin or beauty products for oral consumption sold in the form of drinks, powders or pills.
 All these categories of products and intended uses are not classified as cosmetic products.

 Action Taken on Non-Compliant Products